marcfimm/Heatmapper/README.md

 - **UI.py**: A user interface for creating `.csv` files in the required format, allowing data input with two values per cell, under the hood this uses Tkinter.
 - **Heatmapper.py**: The script that generates the heatmap visualization from the `.csv` file, using the `seaborn` library.
+- **Viridis_Heatmapper** : This is like UI.py but uses a custom viridis colourmap which I like a lot because it is a perceptually uniform sequential colourmap that still conforms to what most people intuitively expect the colours to mean.

 ![alt text](https://github.com/marcfimm/Heatmapper/blob/main/Seperate_A.png?raw=true)